 minimum of 18 months to re-implement the PST system.

 in BC website did a good job of presenting the facts.
-It is a
+It was a

 On May 25, 2011, the BC government announced in a news